THE MUSEUM’S OWN ED WALKER TO BE FETED

 October is Ventriloquists, Puppets and Children’s Shows Month!

 Friday, Saturday, and Sunday

 October 25-27 The Cisco Kid.
 156 syndicated episodes of this western aimed at kids, were produced between 1950 and 1956.
 It was one of the first filmed shows made for television during an era when most programs aired live.
 The Cisco Kid and his sidekick Poncho had an easy-going camaraderie.

 WANT TO SUPPORT THE MUSEUM?
 YOU CAN DONATE NOW!

-The Museum has recently become a non-profit member of the local Chesapeake Charities to better position itself to raise money for its programs.
+The Museum is a non-profit member of the local Chesapeake Charities to better position itself to raise money for its programs.
 One of the benefits of this partnership is the ability to raise funds through the Web.
 If you’d like to make a donation to the Museum, please click the donate now button to go to PayPal.
 All donated funds will come to the Museum.